 The panel is now in normal mode and will operate as a control panel.
-You must use the correct keypad number when in partitioned mode to assign the
+You must use the correct keypad number when in partitioned mode to assign the keypad to the partition you intend.

 5.3 PROGRAMMING KEY FUNCTIONS

 Some keys have a different meaning in the programming mode depending upon the individual data type.